-This five-year scholarship program is designed to prepare outstanding medical students for a career in academic medicine and clinical investigation by providing them with opportunities to learn and practice clinical research skills during medical school.
+This scholarship program is designed to prepare outstanding medical students for a career in academic medicine and clinical investigation by providing them with opportunities to learn and practice clinical research skills during medical school.

 The ICRE’s primary objective is to develop, nurture, and support a cadre of clinical and translational scientists by building on the University of Pittsburgh’s existing clinical research training programs to establish a comprehensive program with activities ranging from early research exposure for high school students to programs for faculty.

 This unique program is designed to foster a comprehensive overview to bridge the gaps among increasingly specific disciplines and sub-disciplines.